 - What other drugs will affect galantamine (Razadyne ER)?

 - Where can I get more information?

 What should I discuss with my healthcare provider before taking galantamine (Razadyne ER)?

-Do not use this medication if you are allergic to galantamine.
+You should not use galantamine if you are allergic to it.